-- the underlying scheme is a collective investment scheme as defined in the Financial Services and Markets Act 2000;
+- The underlying scheme is a Collective Investment Scheme as defined in the Financial Services and Markets Act 2000 (FSMA);

-- the value of the underlying scheme’s non-exempt investments is no more than 20 per cent of the value of its total investments.
+- The value of the underlying scheme’s non-exempt investments are no more than 20% of the value of its total investments.